Best Places in SF Bay to See Fireworks by Boat | Modern Sailing

 Best Places to Anchor in San Francisco Bay Overnight

-If you want an amazing up-close view of the fireworks but you’re not rated for night sailing, set your anchor in Richardson Bay or Aquatic Park before sunset and spend the night.
+• Richardson Bay: A peaceful place to spend the night, especially if you want an amazing up-close view of the Sausalito fireworks but are not rated for night sailing.
+Set your anchor here before sunset.

-Paradise Cove on the east side of the Tiburon Peninsula is also an option, but is the furthest from the shows.
+• Paradise Cove: Located on the east side of the Tiburon Peninsula, this is another option, though it is the furthest from the main fireworks shows.

 Multi-day Charter Discounts

-Take Monday off and make it an extended holiday weekend - and a perfect opportunity to experience a refreshing overnight charter with your friends and family!
-Anytime you book a boat for two or more consecutive days, you’ll receive a 10% discount off the total charter rate.
-For 3 or more days, the discount is 15%!
+Make it an extended holiday weekend!
+Take Friday off and experience a refreshing overnight charter with your friends and family.
+Book a boat for two or more consecutive days, you’ll receive a 10% discount off the total charter rate.
+For 3 or more days, the discount increases to 15%!

 How to Make Your Charter Reservation